 Fabella Hospital, Manila, the Philippines where infection rates were dramatically reduced when routine bottlefeeding was stopped.
 We helped introduce laws that curb marketing and allow mothers and babies to stay together.
+Photo: UNICEF

-Photo: UNICEF Breastfeeding is a natural safety net against the worst effects of poverty ... exclusive breastfeeding goes a long way towards cancelling out the health difference between being born into poverty or being born into affluence.
+We are a series of the worst effects of poverty ... exclusive breastfeeding goes a long way towards cancelling out the health difference between being born into poverty or being born into affluence.
 It is almost as if breastfeeding takes the infant out of poverty for those few vital months in order to give the child a fairer start in life and compensate for the injustices of the world into which it was born.

-James P. Grant, Executive Director, UNICEF 1980-95 1 'The deaths of 823,000 children and 20,000 mothers each year could be averted through universal breastfeeding, along with economic savings of US\$300 billion' Lancet Breastfeeding Series, 2016 What is Baby Milk Action?
+James P. Grant, Executive Director, UNICEF 1980-95

+1 'The deaths of 823,000 children and 20,000 mothers each year could be averted through universal breastfeeding, along with economic savings of US\$300 billion' Lancet Breastfeeding Series, 2016